-The New York State Adirondack Park Agency (APA or Agency) has proposed a series of amendments to the Adirondack Park State Land Master Plan (APSLMP or Master Plan) involving the Classification and Reclassification of 5,818 acres of State Lands in the Adirondack Park, which include 19 classification proposals for recently acquired State land, 11 reclassifications, and 6 classification proposals involving map corrections.
-The proposed action involves only the classification or reclassification of State lands according to the provisions of the APSLMP.
-The lands subject to these classification actions are located in the Adirondack Park, in the Counties of the Clinton, Essex, Fulton, Franklin, Hamilton, Herkimer, St. Lawrence, and Warren.
+The New York State Adirondack Park Agency (APA or Agency) has proposed a series of amendments to the Adirondack Park State Land Master Plan (APSLMP or Master Plan) involving the classification and reclassification of approximately 6,050 acres of state lands in the Adirondack Park, which include 19 classification proposals for recently acquired State land, 11 reclassifications, and 6 classification proposals involving map corrections.
+The proposed action involves only the classification or reclassification of state lands according to the provisions of the APSLMP.
+The lands subject to these classification actions are located in the Adirondack Park, in the Counties of Clinton, Essex, Fulton, Franklin, Hamilton, Herkimer, St. Lawrence, and Warren.

-The Agency will conduct three public hearings on the classification action between November 1 and November 13, 2023.
-The public will have an opportunity to provide oral comments at the public hearings and to submit written comments during a scheduled timeframe.
-Agency staff will consider comments on the proposed alternatives and may incorporate those comments, in consultation with the Department, into a Final Supplemental Environmental Impact Statement (FSEIS).
-The FSEIS will include a written response to public comments and will present final alternatives.
-The final alternatives may include modifications to alternatives described in the DSEIS.
+The Agency conducted three public hearings on the classification action between November 1 and November 13, 2023.
+There were thirteen total members of the public in attendance at the hearings.
+The public was provided an opportunity to provide oral comments at the public hearings and to submit written comments between October 13 and November 27, 2023.
+A total of five written comment letters were received.
+Agency staff considered comments on the proposed alternatives and have incorporated them into the Final Supplemental Environmental Impact Statement (FSEIS).
+The FSEIS includes a written response to public comments and final alternatives.
 The FSEIS will be brought to the Agency Board after the close of the public comment period.
 The Agency Board will then decide (a) whether to accept the FSEIS and (b) whether to recommend the APSLMP amendments to the Governor.
 If the APSLMP amendments are authorized by the Agency, a Board Resolution for the package will be forwarded to the Governor for approval.